We have more than 80 student-led clubs and organizations on campus. Browse the list below, or see the full directory on ConnQuest.

 The Connecticut College Equestrian Team offers horseback riding to students at an affordable rate and a chance to be part of a low stress and fun team environment.
 We ride out of Mystic Valley Hunt Club with our coach Richard Luckhardt and we compete against a group of colleges and universities across Connecticut in the Intercollegiate Horse Show Association throughout the academic year.
 The college owns and has access to some of the nicest horses in the region thanks to our partnership with Mystic Valley which is less than 15 minutes from campus.
 Every member will participate in lessons with 2-3 other students either once of twice a week depending on their preference and we welcome all levels of experience to both ride and show with us.

 Connecticut College Club Hockey competes as a Division II member of the American Collegiate Hockey Association (ACHA) against a wide range of schools throughout the northeast.
-The team practices twice a week and plays a sixteen-game schedule.
+The team practices twice a week and plays a twenty game schedule.
 They skate out of the College's Dayton Arena, known by its avid fans as "The Camel Dome."

 The Connecticut College Men's Lacrosse Club is playing the fastest game on two feet.
 We are members of the NCLL (National College Lacrosse League) and we welcome players of all abilities.